 So you’ve received your AIRE, and you want to do your first Food Challenge!

 As you know, AIRE comes with four sachets of FODMAPs — lactose, sorbitol, fructose and inulin.
-This is a quick refresher on what FODMAPs are and how to prepare for a Food Challenge with one of these sachets.
+This is a quick refresher on what FODMAPs are and how to prepare for your AIRE Food Challenge with one of these sachets.

 What are FODMAPs?